-- 13.3.1 Reporting institutions are required to verify the identity of the customer and beneficial owner before, or during, the course of establishing a business relationship or conducting a transaction for an occasional customer. - 13.3.2 In certain circumstances where the ML/TF risks are assessed as low and verification is not possible at the point of establishing the business relationship, the reporting institution may complete verification after the establishment of the business relationship to allow some flexibilities for its customer and beneficial owner to furnish the relevant documents. - 13.3.3 Where delayed verification applies, the following conditions must be satisfied: - (a) this occurs as soon as reasonably practicable; - (b) the delay is essential so as not to interrupt the reporting institution's normal conduct of business; - (c) the ML/TF risks are effectively managed; and - (d) there is no suspicion of ML/TF risks. - 13.3.4 The term "reasonably practicable" under Paragraph 13.3.3(a) shall not be later than ten working days or any other period as may be specified by Labuan FSA. - 13.3.5 Reporting institutions are required to adopt risk management procedures relating to the conditions under which the customer may utilise the business relationship prior to verification, and procedures to mitigate or address the risk of delayed verification.
+- 13.3.1 Reporting institutions are required to verify the identity of the customer and beneficial owner before, or during the course of establishing business relationship or conducting transaction for occasional customers. - 13.3.2 In certain circumstances where the ML/TF risks are assessed as low and verification is not possible at the point of establishing the business relationship, the reporting institution may complete verification after the establishment of the business relationship to allow some flexibilities for its customer and beneficial owner to furnish the relevant documents. - 13.3.3 Where delayed verification applies, the following conditions must be satisfied: - (a) this occurs as soon as reasonably practicable; - (b) the delay is essential so as not to interrupt the reporting institution's normal conduct of business; - (c) the ML/TF risks are effectively managed; and - (d) there is no suspicion of ML/FT risks.

-13.3.6 The measures that reporting institutions may take to manage such risks of delayed verification may include limiting the number, types and/or amount of transactions that can be performed.
+- 13.3.4 The term "reasonably practicable" under Paragraph 13.3.3(a) shall not be later than ten working days or any other period specified by Labuan FSA. - 13.3.5 Reporting institutions are required to adopt risk management procedures relating to the conditions under which the customer may utilise the business relationship prior to verification, and procedures to mitigate or address risk of delayed verification. - 13.3.6 The measures that reporting institutions may take to manage such risks of delayed verification may include limiting the number, types and/or amount of transactions that can be performed.

-13.4 Specific CDD Measures
+13.4 CDD Requirements